Amps to Watts Calculator guide

 • Compare single-phase and three-phase examples.

-• Understand when power factor changes AC watts.
+• Understand when voltage, phase, or power factor changes AC watts.

 What this calculator is solving

-The Amps to Watts Calculator turns current into a real-power estimate.
+The Amps to Watts Calculator turns current, voltage, phase type, and power factor into a real-power estimate.
 It is handy when you know current draw and voltage and want a rough watt or kilowatt number.

 The formula in plain language

-In plain language: The calculator multiplies amps by volts for DC/single-phase loads, or by volts x sqrt(3) for three-phase loads, then includes power factor.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: DC watts = amps x volts.
+Single-phase AC watts = amps x volts x power factor.
+Three-phase AC watts = amps x volts x sqrt(3) x power factor.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer